-Recently I realized the word hatred was not strong enough for how I felt about my job.
+I'm really lucky.
+Between my family and MadMan I have no need to worry about money in college, or even after.
+Yet, I love working.
+Recently I realized that I was about to work myself out of a job, and I was happy about that.
+The problem, I had just been denied for the last job that would have kept me with no time off.
 I also realized that while I am good at giving advice, I don't always follow it.
-This is a story about two days (a few days ago).
+This is a story about two days, (a few days ago).
 A culmination of events that lead to a revelation.

 Mindfulness is about being aware.
 It's about being aware of yourself, your world, your friends, your tasks, your dreams, life, and everything else.
 When you list everything out like that, it can get a bit overwhelming.
 For that reason, let's just focus on "being aware of yourself" for now.
 Being aware of yourself can be anything from knowing you don't like kale to realizing that going to church every Sunday (maybe any Sunday) just isn't for you.
 It's about learning to do you, even if those around you say it's going to fail.
 It's about learning to accept failure and push to try again or something new.
 Can you really do all those things through mindfulness, just by thinking?
 Yes, yes you can.